knewter/time-tracker/README.md

 ## Elm bits

-The elm client lives in ./elm
+The elm client lives in ./elm.
+Look there for more info.

 ## Backend bits